SharpSync/docs/datasources/swx/readme.md

 # SolidWorks Addin Setup

-SWX  files are utilized to import Bills of Materials (BOMs) from desktop-based CAD software into SharpSync.
-Follow the steps below to begin importing data into SharpSync using CSV files.
+SolidWorks files (.sldasm, .sldprt) are utilized to import Bills of Materials (BOMs) from desktop-based CAD software into SharpSync.
+(Drawing files' BOM's are not currently supported, but if demand is high enough we will consider it) Follow the steps below to begin importing data into SharpSync using CSV files.

 * [Prerequisites](#prerequisites)